sam596/WCA-Stats/mollerzmembership/table.md

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*

-###### Mollerz Membership Description
+##### Description

-Bronze: A result in every event.
+> Bronze: A result in every event.
 (Because this is an all-rounder thing)
+>

-Then you get a ranking stage each time you complete any one of the following:
+> Then you get a ranking stage each time you complete any one of the following:
-- Averages in all sighted speedsolve events (Not BLD/FMC)
+> - Averages in all sighted speedsolve events (Not BLD/FMC)
-- Means in FMC/BLD
+> - Means in FMC/BLD
-- WC Podium
+> - WC Podium
-- WR
+> - WR
-- Win all events
+> - Win all events
+>

-Ranking stages go
+> Ranking stages go
-Bronze -> Silver -> Gold -> Platinum -> Opal -> Diamond
+> Bronze -> Silver -> Gold -> Platinum -> Opal -> Diamond
+>

-This reduces region bias with CR/NR and also makes Gold obtainable only on personal talent.
+> This reduces region bias with CR/NR and also makes Gold obtainable only on personal talent.
 Gold is considered the pinnacle of a lot of things (Olympics, World Championships at sports, etc.) but getting past this point requires that bit extra to be on the next level.

-#### Diamond
+### Diamond

 |Name|All Events|Speedsolving Averages|BLD and FMC Means|WC Podium|WR|Events Won|
 |--|--|--|--|--|--|--|--|
 |[Jan Bentlage](https://www.worldcubeassociation.org/persons/2010BENT01)|Y|Y|Y|Y|Y|Y|

-#### Opal
+### Opal

 |Name|All Events|Speedsolving Averages|BLD and FMC Means|WC Podium|WR|Events Won|
 |--|--|--|--|--|--|--|--|